Judge bars immigration policing criteria for 2 grants

 #ReadLocal

-City Attorney Mike Feuer sued after LA didn't receive Edward Byrne Memorial Justice Assistance Grants in 2017 for the first time in 20 years.
+City Attorney Mike Feuer sought the permanent injunction in a lawsuit after LA didn't receive Edward Byrne Memorial Justice Assistance Grants in 2017 for the first time in 20 years.
 The city had received more than $1 million each year from the grant that goes toward hiring, equipment, training and other needs.

 "We've got to stand up for public safety in Los Angeles and against the Trump administration's efforts to arrogate to itself authority it does not have," Feuer said in a statement.
 "No matter who holds the presidency, the constitution is still the supreme law of land."